 City Park’s annual operating budget has been largely derived from self-generated activities.
 The COVID-19 pandemic, which significantly affected revenue-generating facilities due to restriction closures, highlighted the vital importance of philanthropic support and the continued effort in diversifying revenue streams.
 However, through these challenges, the Park’s open spaces continue to be a respite to the public and as stewards of this incredible resource, we are dedicated to the continued preservation and beautification of City Park.

-The story of City Park was shaped by two major events: the Great Depression and Hurricane Katrina.
+The story of City Park was shaped by two major events: the Great Depression and Hurricane Katrina, and now COVID-19.
 During the Great Depression of the 1930s, the Roosevelt Administration invested $12 million in developing the park as part of the Works Progress Administration (W.P.A.), which employed 20,000 men and women to build roadways, fountains and even Tad Gormley Stadium.
 Much of the art found throughout the park originated in the W.P.A. era.